 The most commonly raised concern about Megan's Laws relate to fears of vigilantism, when neighbors learn of a sex offender's presence and decide to either drive him out of the neighborhood or cause him physical harm.
 These fears are not without basis, but to date incidents of vigilantism are not common.

 Another concern relates to the fact that Megan's Laws seem to discourage sex offenders from complying with registration laws.
 While it is typically a felony offense for a sex offender to fail to register his residence as required by law, at least twenty percent of convicted sex offenders do not comply with the registration requirement.
-By way of comparison, the United Kingdom in 2001, which had no similar law, reported 97% compliance with sex offender registration laws.
+By way of comparison, the United Kingdom has no similar public disclosure law, and in 2001 reported 97% compliance with sex offender registration laws.

 A significant practical concern is that children are typically at greatest risk from relatives and from friends of their families, not from strangers.
 While notification laws and access to sex offender databases may give parents a sense of security, they may distract parents from paying attention to people who pose a potentially greater risk than the offenders on state registries.

-Finally, particularly with regard to registries, there is concern that some people who do not pose any danger to the public are included in the registries.
+There is concern that some people who do not pose any danger to the public are included in the registries or may become the subject of public notifications.
 For example, some states require registration for statutory rape offenses, even where the offender is close in age to the victim, and the sexual activity was consensual.
 While society has the right to protect children and teenagers from sexual predation through statutory rape laws, and there is no significant controversy over requiring offenders to register when the victim is significantly younger, there is a legitimate question as to whether every high school student who is convicted of a statutory offense with a younger peer should be named for decades on a public sex offender registry.